 Partner solutions that use a locally-installed application instead of a web-based one (such as Power BI Desktop and Tableau Desktop) do not display a check mark icon in their tile in Partner Connect, even after you connect your workspace to them.

-To work with your new connection, see the concluding or Next steps section of the corresponding Setup guide in the list of Databricks Partner Connect partners.
+To work with your new connection, see the concluding or Next steps section of the corresponding partner connection guide.

 This section describes common tasks you might need to complete to create and manage partner connections using Partner Connect.